pyarmak/entrada-1x-docs/user/docs/communities/manage.md

 #Managing Communities
 Anyone who is the administrator of a community can use various tools to manage the community and its membership as well as view community statistics.
 If you create a community you will automatically be a community administrator.
 Note that being a community administrator is completely separate from the user permissions set via the user profile.
 Any user type can be made a community administrator.

+Medtech:Admin. and Staff:Admin. users in the system can access all communities via Admin>Manage Communities and change community settings and membership from there.
+Simply click on the cog beside the appropriate community title and select 'Manage Community Members' or 'Manage Community.'
+If an admin user is also the administrator of a community, they'll be able to access a Manage Pages option from this cog as well.

+General users will have to access a community from the Communities tab in order to edit its settings or members (assuming they are a community administrator).

 #How to add members
 * If you are an administrator of a community, you'll see an Admin Center card in the left or right sidebar.
 Click on 'Manage Members' to access a list of all members in the community.
 * Click 'Add Members' from the subtab menu.